openworm/open-worm-analysis-toolbox/documentation/Processing Pipeline.md

 ###6.
 Database of statistics on multiple worms###

 This database could perhaps be made available to researchers everywhere to use, to act as a central repository for C. elegans behavioural statistics.

+In fact, the Schafer lab currently has such a database, [wormbehavior.mrc-lmb.cam.ac.uk](http://wormbehavior.mrc-lmb.cam.ac.uk/)

 *(interactively perform operations on the database, to produce the final result:)*